Muskingum (village)

-Muskingum (also known as Conchake) was a Wyandot village in southeastern Ohio from 1747 to 1755.
+Muskingum (Darekwa or Darihkwe, also known as Conchake) was a Wyandot village in southeastern Ohio from 1747 to 1755.
 It was an important trade center in the early 1750s, until it was devastated by smallpox in the winter of 1752.
 The town was repopulated for a short time afterwards, then abandoned again as a new community was established by Netawatwees a few miles to the east at Gekelukpechink.
 The city of Coshocton, Ohio was founded close to the site of the village in 1802.

 Etymology

 1754 map of British plantations in North America, showing "Maskingdom," just above the center of the map.

 The name Muskingum may come from the Shawnee word mshkikwam 'swampy ground'.
 The name may also be from Lenape "Mach kawënshàk," referring to thorns, or a specific species of thorn bush.
 Muskingum has also been taken to mean 'elk's eye' (mus wəshkinkw) by folk etymology, as in mus 'elk' + wəshkinkw 'its eye'.
 Moravian missionary David Zeisberger wrote that the Muskingum River was called Elk's Eye "because of the numbers of elk that formerly fed on its banks."

 John McCullough, a captive who lived in Muskingum briefly during 1763, says in his captivity narrative that the name "Moosh-king-oong...signifies 'clear eyes,' as the river abounds with a certain kind of fish that have very clear eyes."

 Conchake, (Cong-sha-keh), another name for the town, has been preserved in the name of the town of Coshocton, Ohio, and comes from Lenape Koshaxkink, 'where there is a river crossing.'
 The word also refers to a location or river of refuge, or a road or path to refuge.
 The name was given in 1748 when a large band of Wyandot moved to the Muskingum River area to escape conflict with the French.